George Wesler

 Diabetes

-Diabetes seriously increases the risk of developing cardiovascular disease.
-Even when glucose (blood sugar) levels are under control, diabetes increases the risk of heart disease and stroke, but the risks are even greater if blood sugar is out of control.
-3 out of 4 people with diabetes die of some form of heart or blood vessel disease.
+Diabetes significantly increases the risk of developing cardiovascular disease.
+Even when blood glucose levels are well managed, individuals with diabetes remain at elevated risk for heart disease and stroke—and the danger is far greater when blood sugar is poorly controlled.
+Approximately three out of four people with diabetes ultimately die from some form of heart or blood vessel disease.

 Parents are to blame